Hannity shares world view with Trump, and lawyer, too

-NEW YORK (AP) — Sean Hannity shares a world view with President Donald Trump and, on Monday, it was revealed with some reluctance that he shares a lawyer, too.
+NEW YORK (AP) — Sean Hannity shares a world view with President Donald Trump and on Monday it was revealed, with some reluctance, that he shares a lawyer, too.

 The Fox News Channel prime-time host is Trump’s most vocal defender on television, and a week ago he was on the air criticizing the FBI raid on the president’s personal attorney Michael Cohen as evidence that Special Counsel Robert Mueller’s “witch hunt” against the president has become a runaway train.

-After it was revealed in a court hearing Monday that Cohen also represented Hannity, Fox News did not immediately say whether it had known that or if that was a problem.
+After it was revealed in a court hearing Monday that Cohen represented Hannity, Fox News did not immediately say whether it knew that ahead of time, or whether Hannity had any ethical obligation to reveal that relationship to viewers.
+A threat to Hannity is a threat to Fox: His show is the most-watched program on the network and he runs neck-and-neck with MSNBC’s Rachel Maddow as the most popular on-air cable news personality.

-Hannity is Fox’s biggest star, and usually runs neck-and-neck with MSNBC’s Rachel Maddow as the most popular personality on cable television news.
+Monday’s hearing before U.S. District Court Judge Kimba Wood in New York was about what should happen to seized material from Cohen.
+Cohen’s lawyers did not want to publicly reveal that Hannity was a client, but Wood said that “I understand he doesn’t want his name out there, but that’s not enough under the law.”

 Most Read Nation & World Stories